CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2021-03-29-duplicate-removal.md

 We first create our vectors `v_in` and `v_out`, and fill `v_in` with random numbers.
 We then fall into our main benchmarking loop (`for (auto _ : s) {  }`) where we have our filter implementation.

 We will be studying vectors with 2^10, 2^11, and 2^12 elements.
 Additionally, we will be looking at random numbers between 0 and 10, 100, 1000, and 10000.
-These are configured with our `custom_args` function:
+These are configured with a function named `custom_args`:

 ```cpp
 // Function for generating argument pairs